tiarno/reachtim/content/articles/bottle.md

 ### The `wsgi` Adapter {: .article-title}

-When the Apache server gets a request that begins with `service`, the `httpd` daemon calls the bottle application; that is, it executes the `bottle_adapter.wsgi` script.
+When the Apache server gets a request that begins with `service`, the `httpd` daemon calls the bottle application adapter script, `bottle_adapter.wsgi`.
 As you can see below, the script imports the application code, adds to the template path and "mounts" the application on a specific URL path.

 Now that the `people` application is mounted on the URL path `/people`, the application will get called for any URL that starts with `/service/people`.

 The debug attribute is set to `True` until we're ready to go production.
+Bottle provides its own development server when you're getting started; I've commented out that line but it is helpful to use it when debugging your application code.

     :::python
     import sys, bottle